|This article was first published in the Winter 2005 issue of Bible and Spade.

-The value of the Mari texts for Biblical studies lies in the fact that Mari is located in the vicinity of the homeland of the Patriarchs, being about 200 mi (320 km) southeast of Haran.
-It thus shares a common culture with the area where the Patriarchs originated.
-Some documents detail practices such as adoption and inheritance similar to those found in the Genesis accounts.
-The tablets speak of the slaughtering of animals when covenants were made, judges similar to the judges of the Old Testament, gods that are also named in the Hebrew Bible, and personal names such as Noah, Abram, Laban and Jacob.
-A city named Nahur is mentioned, possibly named after Abraham’s grandfather Nahor (Gn 11:22–25), as well as the city of Haran where Abraham lived for a time (Gn 11:31–12:4).
-Hazor is spoken of often in the Mari texts and there is a reference to Laish (Dan) as well.
+The value of the Mari texts for biblical studies lies in the fact that Mari is located in the vicinity of the homeland of the patriarchs, being about 200 miles (320 km) southeast of Haran.
+It thus shares a common culture with the area where the patriarchs originated.
+Some documents detail practices such as adoption and inheritance in ways that accord with how these practices are shown in the Genesis accounts.
+The tablets speak of the slaughtering of animals when covenants were made, judges similar to the judges of the Old Testament, gods that are also named in the Hebrew Bible, and personal names such as Noah, Abram, Laban, and Jacob.
+A city named Nahur, possibly named after Abraham’s grandfather Nahor (Gn 11:22–25), is mentioned, as well as the city of Haran, where Abraham lived for a time (Gn 11:31–12:4).
+Hazor is spoken of often in the Mari texts, and there is a reference to Laish (Dan) as well.
 A unique collection of 30 texts deals with prophetic messages that were delivered to local rulers who relayed them to the king.

 The findings at Mari show that the patriarchal narratives accurately reflect the socioeconomic conditions of that time and place.

 For further information, see G. Herbert Livingston, “The Archive of Mari,” Bible and Spade 5, no. 4 (Fall 1992): 105–108.